MSc in Data Science with Specialization in Computational Linguistics

 3 credits

-This course is designed to offer visiting scholars, existing or future staff, the opportunity to offer courses in their particular area of specialisation.
+This course is designed to offer visiting scholars, existing or future staff, the opportunity to offer courses in their particular area of specialization.
 The topic and content of the courses will vary from year to year depending on the availability of expert staff.
-Examples of specialised topics that may be offered include: data-driven learning, computer-adaptive language testing, automated scoring, corpus-based EAP (English for academic purposes), etc.
+Examples of specialized topics that may be offered include: data-driven learning, computer-adaptive language testing, automated scoring, corpus-based EAP (English for academic purposes), etc.

 PHIL7101 Topics in Semantics